-Beyonce: Jay-Z Bans Sister Solange From Birth Of Twins
+Beyonce: Jay Z Bans Sister Solange From Birth Of Twins

 “Bey and Jay still keep a low profile when stopping by, as onlookers claim they sneak into classes when the lights are down and leave early.”

-With Jay-Z this dedicated to Beyonce and the twins during the pregnancy, how could she refuse his request that they keep the birth an intimate affair and keep Solange out of the birth room?
+With Jay Z this dedicated to Beyonce and the twins during the pregnancy, how could she refuse his request that they keep the birth an intimate affair and keep Solange out of the delivery room?

 [Featured Image by Matt Sayles/Invision/AP]